 I don’t know why I liked watching them so much, I don’t ever remember him advertising any product I actually cared about.
 But he was just so excited about all of it, and even though I didn’t do much house cleaning at that age, I had to admit, OxiClean could really take care of business.

 And if the quality of the product in and of itself wasn’t good enough when the call to action came around and you had to call in with your credit card, he always threw in another container of OxiClean and some other awesome product to help you with your laundry.
 (Or something like that.)

 And there was one thing I knew: if I was 18 and had a credit card, I would have been all over that.

-I love this popup Shopify shared of one of their customers.
-You’ll notice that this strategy (of offering an extra offer in an effort to get people to convert) really doesn’t have to be much more than letting them save a little money, like in hack #3.
+I love this popup that Shopify shared from one of their customers.
+You’ll notice that this strategy (an extra offer to get people to convert) really doesn’t have to be much more than saving a little money, like in Hack #3.

 Maybe your visitor was shopping along, added something to their cart, and then got totally distracted by the other amazing content and products you have that they totally forgot to check out.